Elliott Gallery is thrilled to present one of the winning series of our Open Call for Exhibition Proposals 2025:

 By juxtaposing these moments of serenity against the harsh reality of current events, By the River becomes an act of artistic resistance.
 It challenges us to look beyond the headlines and remember what is being protected, what is missed, and what survives in the collective memory of a people.
 It stands as a tender, fragile testimony to a home that remains vividly alive in the hearts of those forced to look at it from a distance.

 “I was born in the far west of Sudan, which is very distant from the Nile, in fact very distant from any body of water.
 When my family moved to Khartoum, I was five years old, and everything changed.
-Khartoum is a city defined by meeting, by convergence of the Blue Nile and the White Nile as they become simply the Nile.
+Khartoum is a city defined by meeting, by the convergence of the Blue Nile and the White Nile as they become simply the Nile.
 Long before I understood geography or history, I understood that something important happened there.

 Crossing the river became a ritual of childhood.
 On buses with my parents, or during school trips, the moment we approached the bridge, the atmosphere in the bus would shift.
 Children who had been loud only seconds before would fall silent.
 Faces turned to the windows.
 The river asked for attention.
 It demanded stillness.
 I remember watching it pass beneath us while the cooler air sets the mood.